 The Aim and Purpose of MEDem

 Understanding voters, parties, media and elites (and how they influence policy-making) is crucial to monitoring the functioning of electoral democracy in modern societies.
-The proposed research infrastructure for Monitoring Electoral Democracy (MEDem) in Europe aims to:
+The proposed research infrastructure for Monitoring Electoral Democracy (MEDem) aims to:

 bring together well functioning national and comparative projects and to link and coordinate existing endeavors as well as to support innovation in research on electoral democracies;